You already understand plantar fasciitis. So what is plantar fasciosis?

 Such pinching may then reduce the flow of blood near the areas where plantar fasciitis pain occurs.
 Over time, degeneration of the fascia begins to occur.

-Comparing Young and Old Feet4 Year Old Foot
+Comparing Young and Old Feet

 For an example of what can happen to our feet, first look at the feet of a child.
 A normal child’s foot will be wider at the toes than at the ball of their foot.
 The two example pictures shown here are of my 4-year old grandson’s foot (he kept curling up his toes) and my almost 2-year old granddaughter’s foot (who doesn’t stand still).